How to clicker train a dog in 4 simple steps

 Stick to positive reinforcement - Never punish or scold your dog if they don’t perform the desired action.
 But don’t click or reward your dog if they don’t do the action or miss their cue.

-Train your dog gradually - Concentrate on training one behavior or trick at a time.
+Train your dog gradually - Concentrate on training one behaviour or trick at a time.

 Be mindful of your dog’s daily calories - Reduce the treats later on in clicker training to avoid making your pooch overweight and unhealthy.
 Some extra tips when giving your dog treats: